- 1.1 Sources of Information

 1.3.6 Committee structure

-Council operates through four main committees.
+Council operates through five main committees.
 These are as follows:

-- Educational Policy and Standards Committee - responsible for the educational standards, philosophy, and policy, liaising with the Oxford colleges.
+- Educational Committee - responsible for the educational standards, philosophy, and policy, liaising with the Oxford colleges.

 - General Purposes Committee (GPC) - responsible for the long-term strategic development of the University nationally and internationally, and relations with government bodies and external bodies.
 It also recommends appointments to other committees by Council.